 The Company is exposed to the risk that third parties owing the Company money, securities or other assets will not meet their obligations.
-These parties include trading counterparties, clients, clearing agents, exchanges, clearing houses and other financial intermediaries as well as issuers whose securities are held by the Company.
-These parties may default on their obligations due to bankruptcy, lack of liquidity, operational failure or other reasons.
+These parties include trading counterparties, clients, clearing agents, exchanges, clearing houses and other financial intermediaries as well as issuers whose securities are held by the Company or for which the Company provides underwriting or other services.
+These parties may default on their obligations due to bankruptcy, insolvency, lack of liquidity, operational failure or other reasons.